Roland is a brand that comes with a hefty price tag. That leaves me to wonder whether their value can emulate their prices.

 Who the TD30KV is for

-Well, from the description and the feature above, I think it is pretty obvious who needs it.
+Well, from the description and the features above, I think it is pretty obvious who needs it.
 The drum kit offers a wide range of options, and there is nothing left out.
+From outstanding sound quality to supernatural sounds, this kit really has it all.

-Therefore, if you are looking for a great on-stage experience or studio performance backed with high-quality sounds, here is a kit that won’t disappoint.
+Therefore, if you are looking for a kit with amazing on-stage experience or studio performance backed with high-quality sounds, here is a kit that won’t disappoint.
 The kit comes with top-quality sound gives you a more realistic feel.

-In short, the TD 30KV from Roland is a kit for experienced and professional drum beaters.
+In short, the TD 30KV from Roland is a kit for experienced and professional drummers.
 It helps them unleash their creativity and tap into opportunities of electronic drumming.

-It offers an excellent chance for easy transitioning from electronic to acoustic and vise versa.
+It offers an excellent chance for easy transitioning from an electronic kit to acoustic and vise versa.

 Who the kit is not for

 This kit is quite complex.
-Hence, it can be overwhelming for some drummers, even experts.
+Therefore, it can be overwhelming for some drummers, even experts.

-And feel like it would be a significant waste of money and a quality kit in the hands of beginners.
-They don’t need all the customizations and nuances this kit provides.
+I feel like it would be a significant waste of money in the hands of beginners.
+They don’t need all the customizations and nuances the Roland TD30KVS

 Well, if you are looking for something that will still give you great sound without using rubber pads, I suggest you find among similar products as the Roland TD 30KV.
 And there are plenty on the market.